rlofc/cage/docs/source/game.rst

 ---------
 .. doxygenfunction:: game_loop

-To run its game loop, Cage must have a game state.
+To run its game loop, CAGE must have a game state.
 The game state is created, updated and destroyed using three pointers to three functions:

 create function